chris-shum/GA-Project1-Redo/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 1 Redo
 ##CheckList
 ###Overview:
-I decided to recreate my first project from General Assembly just to see how far I've progressed compared to my <a href "https://github.com/chris-shum/GA-Project1">first attempt</a>.
+I decided to recreate my first project from General Assembly just to see how far I've progressed compared to my [first attempt](https://github.com/chris-shum/GA-Project1).
 This app now makes use of RecyclerViews and Dialogs.

 ##How to use: